Do I Need Planning Permission to Cut Down a Tree?

 What is Required for a Permit

-If you need to apply for permission you will generally require a report from a qualified arborist with your application.
-If a tree is assessed as dangerous and posing an immediate risk to property or life you should immediately contact the Council to confirm that the tree can be removed.
+If you need to apply for permission, you will generally require a report from a qualified arborist with your application.
+If a tree is assessed as dangerous and posing an immediate risk to property or life, you should immediately contact the council to confirm that the tree can be removed.
 For all other types of tree removal, you will be required to lodge your application and provide justification for the proposed removal.
+Often an application for removal of a single tree can be done as a VicSmart permit.
+For other applications, it will follow the standard planning application process.

 If you need assistance with an application to remove a tree, or need advice on the planning controls over your property, give us a call and we will discuss your options with you.